Guide: Enrolling Your Child

 The Department of Education is required to find a spot for your child in public school in September of the year they turn 5.
 Kindergarten is now mandatory for all five year-olds in New York City with two exceptions that require contacting the D.O.E. first: parents may decide to opt out of kindergarten for their child and children may be home schooled.
 Some public schools have pre-kindergarten for 3-year-old and 4-year-old children, but those spaces are limited and not guaranteed. (see above)

 To register for kindergarten in the public school system you must first find out what district and zone you live in.
 You can do this by calling 311 or by entering your address in a search engine on the Education Department website.
 You must submit a kindergarten application for your child even if he or she is applying to your zoned school.

-Starting in January 2014, parents can apply to kindergarten online through Kindergarten Connect.
-There will be one common application for them to list up to 20 schools.They also can apply by calling the D.O.E. or going to a borough enrollment office.
+Parents can apply to kindergarten online through Kindergarten Connect.
+There is one common application for them to list up to 20 schools.They also can apply by calling the D.O.E. or going to a borough enrollment office.

 Rules for applying to charter schools in kindergarten are similar.
 However, if there are more applicants than spaces available, charter school admittance will be determined by random lottery.

 The process for private school kindergarten applications is more complicated.
 You must contact your school(s) of choice for more information.

 Students new to New York City can register at their zoned elementary school anytime during the school year by visiting their local Borough Enrollment Office, which can be found online.